Table of contents

 Get your buyer personas right

-Either way, you’ll likely end up losing the sale.
+Either way, you’ll likely lose the sale.

 Use communication skills

 In addition, effective communication is often essential for maintaining good customer relationships.
-Customers who feel valued and understood are more likely to be satisfied with their purchases, and more likely to continue doing business with the sales staff member in the future.
+Customers who feel valued and understood are more likely to be satisfied with their purchases and more likely to continue doing business with the sales staff member in the future.

 Follow up